BakasuraRCE/phpbb-ext-clipboardimage/README.md

 Copy the extension to phpBB/ext/senky/clipboardimage

-Go to "ACP" > "Customise" > "Extensions" and enable the "Image Compressor" extension.
+Go to "ACP" > "Customise" > "Extensions" and enable the "Clipboard Image" extension.

 ## License